unknownanalytics/web-app/README.md

 Note that localhost address of docker on window is `redis://host.docker.internal`

 #### Copy assets to nginx,
 Once the container is up and running, you should copy the latest generated assets from docker.
-In production/staging mode, rails does not serve static file.
+In production/staging mode, rails does not serve static files (unless you enable it).
-It's always suitable to serve it using nginx or any other static, dedicated server `docker cp $id_container:/var/www/unk-web-app/public/assets /var/www/unk-ana-assets_staging/assets`
+It's always suitable to serve it using nginx or any other static, dedicated server.

+`docker cp $id_container:/var/www/unk-web-app/public/assets /var/www/unk-ana-assets_staging/assets`